michelleklum/cs124-lab3/design/design.md

 - Finally, we're proud of adding extra functionality to our app, in addition to what was required of us for Lab 1.
 For instance, we designed search bars for both the Home Page and the Single List Page, which will enable users to search lists for the lists and/or tasks that they are looking for.
 We also created an Edit List Page, which will allow users to customize their lists by selecting list icons and maybe even colors in the future.
 - A note from Lab 2: We're happy with our new app icon and logo — designed in Adobe Illustrator!
 - A note from Lab 2: We're proud that we were able to implement the Edit Task Page date picker and time picker from scratch, without usinge external packages.
 The CSS Gridbox styling was tricky, and it wasn't easy to get both clicking and swiping actions to work, nor was it easy to constrain the date picker to valid days in every month, but we did it!
-- A note from Lab 3: In this lab, we introduced a lot of the cherry-on-the-top elements that enhance the user experience, such as a Report Error Pop-up when there is an error loading list data from Firebase, as well as a Loading Page to be displayed when Firebase data is loading.
-We also added a "No tasks" message for an empty list, as well as a "You've completed all your tasks!" for a list with some completed tasks but no incompleted ones.
+- A note from Lab 3: In this lab, we introduced a lot of the cherry-on-the-top elements that enhance the user experience, such as a Report Error Pop-up when there is an error loading list data from Firebase, as well as a loading pages to be displayed when Firebase data is loading.
+We also added a "No tasks" message for an empty list, as well as a "You've completed all your tasks!" for a list with some completed tasks but no incomplete ones.